 generating capacity of France or Germany from all sources.
 About

-firmly planned, equivalent to half of present capacity.
+firmly planned, equivalent to nearly half of present capacity.

 Sixteen countries depend on nuclear power for at least a quarter

 of their electricity.
 France gets around three-quarters of its